tsitsiko1/NLP-MBD-EN-ABR-2021-A-1/README.md

 # Using the NLP environment

+This section covers the instructions to configure the repo for executing locally the practice notebooks.
+If you do not have a GPU or you prefer to avoid the complexity of the local configuration and to execute them remotely, please refer to the section [Working with GPUs](#working-with-gpus)

 ## Create the working directory

 On your computer, create the directory on which you want to work.
 In my case, it's called `natural_language_processing`.